norman/friendly_id/Guide.md

 ## Configuration

-FriendlyId is configured in your model using the `has_friendly_id` method.
-Additional features can be activated by including various modules:
+FriendlyId is configured in your model using the `friendly_id` method.
+Additional features can be passing the names of modules into the `:use` option:

     class Post < ActiveRecord::Base
-      # use slugs
-      include FriendlyId::Slugged
-      # record slug history
-      include FriendlyId::History
+      extend FriendlyId
       # use the "title" accessor as the basis of the friendly_id
-      has_friendly_id :title
+      friendly_id :title, :use => [:slugged, :history]
     end

 Read on to learn about the various features that can be configured.
 For the